Local elections may be where the action is in 2022

 That, in turn, has ignited a response from Democrats and some independents.

+“When it comes to some of these local races, we don’t want to go into them overconfident.”

-Officially, school board and Tulsa City Council elections are nonpartisan, but nothing prevents parties from recruiting candidates or getting involved in campaigns.
-Vuillemont-Smith said the local GOP believes it can pick up two Tulsa Board of Education and three Tulsa City Council seats in 2022.
+Officially, school board elections are nonpartisan, but nothing prevents parties from recruiting candidates or getting involved in campaigns.

-The city council elections don't begin until summer, but the first round of school board voting is Feb.
-8, with early voting actually beginning on Feb.
-3.

-The deadline to register to vote in those elections is Jan.
-14.

 One thing on which Swope and Vuillement-Smith agreed is that keeping voters focused on local issues can be challenging.

+“But that’s not why we’re there.
+We’re there to talk about local issues.”

-Vuillemont-Smith said changes in the way people access news often leaves them unaware of local issues.
+Vuillemont-Smith said changes in the way people access news often leave them unaware of local issues.

 “Anywhere they go, they have cable news on,” she said.
 “That’s going to be national. … (People) are not really paying attention to what’s going on here because the national images are so in your face.”